 Kingston General Hospital/Queen’s University

-Dr. Gordon Boyd, MD PhD, a neurologist, intensive care physician and clinician-scientist, is studying brain function, how it correlates with long-term neurological recovery, and how to improve outcomes for those who have suffered from cardiac arrest.
-Dr. Boyd’s research is focused on predicting how patients react the first few days after a cardiac incident, and how to create tests to better gauge the level of damage to each individual by understanding how neurons in the brain react to the loss of blood and oxygen during an arrest.
+Dr. Gordon Boyd, MD PhD, a neurologist, intensive care physician and clinician-scientist, is studying how poor brain tissue oxygenation (BtO2) during the first 24 h of critical illness impacts brain function and long-term neurologic health.
+He is the first to connect low cerebral oxygen levels to an increased risk of developing delerium.
+He has commented on the alarming rate of delerium suffered by patients in critical care and the ballooning health care costs for these brain injuries created while in critical care.
+The KINARM Standard Test suite provides his research with the objective and quantified brain function data needed to test his hypothesis.
+Similarly, his work with patients who have suffered from cardiac arrest is focused on predicting how patients react the first few days after a cardiac incident, and how to create tests to better gauge the level of damage suffered due to the loss of blood and oxygen during an arrest.
 By doing so, he hopes to be able to develop processes and treatments in the ICU that have a significant impact on patient recovery.